DataDog/documentation/content/en/agent/guide/cluster-agent-custom-metrics-server.md

 ## Introduction

 Kubernetes v1.2 introduced [Horizontal Pod Autoscaling][1].
-This allows users to autoscale off of basic metrics like `CPU`, it but requires a resource called `metrics-server` to run alongside your application.
+This allows users to autoscale off of basic metrics like `CPU`—it requires a resource called `metrics-server` to run alongside your application.
 As of Kubernetes v1.6, it is possible to autoscale off of [custom metrics][2].
 Custom metrics are user defined and are collected from within the cluster.
 Kubernetes v1.10 introduced support for external metrics, so that users can autoscale off of any metric from outside the cluster that is collected for you by Datadog.